 - Year Abandoned: 1950

-- Original Function: A Maynard Ammunition Storage Backup Point bunker that was used to store live ammunition during World War 2
+- Original Function: Maynard Ammunition Storage Backup Point bunkers that were used to store live ammunition during World War 2

 - Address: 680 Hudson Road